bjornborg/docker-webdav/README.md

 htdigest user.passwd WebDAV alice htdigest user.passwd WebDAV bob
 ```
+Modify the .env file and set the WEBDAVPATH variable to the path where you want to store the webdav files.

-and then run the docker service
+Finally run the docker service
 ```
 docker-compose -d up
 ```